Trump doesn’t have presidential immunity from lawsuits over January 6, appeals court rules | News Channel 3-12

 By Katelyn Polantz and Holmes Lybrand, CNN

-Washington (CNN) — Former President Donald Trump isn’t immune from being held accountable in civil lawsuits related to the January 6, 2021, US Capitol riot in a long-awaited, consequential decision from the federal appeals court in Washington, DC.
+Washington (CNN) — Former President Donald Trump can be sued in civil lawsuits related to the January 6, 2021, US Capitol riot in a long-awaited, consequential decision from the federal appeals court in Washington, DC.

-The decision, making new law around the presidency, will have significant implications for several cases against Trump in the Washington, DC, federal court related to the 2020 election.
+The decision will have significant implications for several cases against Trump in the Washington, DC, federal court related to the 2020 election.
 The decision arises out of lawsuits brought by Capitol Police officers and Democrats in Congress.

-The opinion, written by Chief Judge Sri Srinivasan, states that not everything a president does while in office is protected from liability.
+The opinion, written by Chief Judge Sri Srinivasan, states that not everything a president does or says while in office is protected from liability.

 The president “does not spend every minute of every day exercising official responsibilities,” the opinion said.
 “And when he acts outside the functions of his office, he does not continue to enjoy immunity. … When he acts in an unofficial, private capacity, he is subject to civil suits like any private citizen.”

-The decision allows three lawsuits against Trump from Capitol police officers and members of Congress who are seeking recovery from emotional distress and physical injury from the attack to move forward.
+But at this time, the decision allows three lawsuits against Trump from Capitol Police officers and members of Congress who are seeking recovery from emotional distress and physical injury from the attack to move forward, and at least a half dozen other lawsuits against Trump may be able to emerge from dormancy too.
 The complaints largely rely on a federal law prohibiting individuals from conspiring to prevent someone from holding federal office.

+The appeals court’s decision may also shape how judges look at arguments of immunity that Trump is making in his federal criminal case around the 2020 election, though the ruling on Friday only applies to civil cases.

 Two of the lawsuits were brought by Democratic House members, while a third was filed by Capitol Police officers.